 USE GOOGLE FORMS!
 Forms can save you time, inform you of what to do next based on formative assessment, and can improve learning.
-On Tuesday August 17th, 2021 I will be doing a FREE webinar with OTIS to help you get more out of Google Forms.
-You must REGISTER for this free event.
-If you are unable to attend, registering will provide you access to the recording afterwards.
-This event is sponsored by OTIS.
+If you missed the Tuesday August 17th, 2021 FREE webinar with OTIS to help you get more out of Google Forms you can catch the replay.

 OTIS provides professional development for schools.
 Registering for your free account gets you access to the OTIS webinars.
 Notice the calendar provides many opportunities for free professional learning.